Indonesia police find Islamic State propaganda targeting children

 The wife of the arrested man told police her husband had spent six months in Syria in 2013, said police spokeswoman Rina Sari Ginting, adding this was still being investigated.

-Police believe the men were part of Jemaah Ansharut Daulah (JAD), an umbrella organization on a U.S. State Department "terrorist" list which supports Islamic State and has hundreds of Indonesian followers.
+Police believe the men were part of Jemaah Ansharut Daulah (JAD), an umbrella organisation on a US State Department "terrorist" list which supports Islamic State and has hundreds of Indonesian followers.

 "We can see from the pattern of their attack that it is likely they belong to the JAD network," said Ginting.